 Lee Montessori Public Charter School

-Weekly pick up of Full Season Family Size or Single Size CSA shares every Thursday (5pm – 8pm) from May 3 – November 8 in Brookland, near 17th Street NW and Otis Street NW (you’ll get the exact address when you sign up).
+Weekly pick up of Full Season Family Size or Single Size CSA shares every Thursday (5pm – 8pm) from May 3 – November 8 in Brookland, near 17th Street NE and Otis Street NE (you’ll get the exact address when you sign up).
 Click here for additional payment options

 Takoma Park, MD